mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 While not a conscious link, there is a parallel to the contrast between planners and bricoleurs present in this typology.
 By way of contrast the wider focus playtesting as well as coding behaviours.

 Some approached objectives in a methodical manner, others socially and others embracing a playfully disruptive stance.
 Some decided to focus extensively on the creation and implementation of graphical assets and level design.

-Inspired by the work of Barron and Roque [@roque_family_2016; @roque_im_2016] to begin to surface and nurture making and helping styles.
-The use of these roles by facilitators reinforce a existing competence in a new space.

-Rogoff and Gutierrez's initial motivation in their exploration of repertoires was to challenge simplistic, overgeneralising approaches regarding learning styles especially if applied to non-dominant communities [@gutierrez_cultural_2003].
-The researchers highlight the value of identifying potential funds of knowledge framed as "linguistic and cultural-historical repertoires" that learners bring to learning environments [@gutierrez_cultural_2003, p.22].